JuliaGraphics/Luxor.jl/docs/src/animation.md

 ![sun24 animation](assets/figures/sun24.gif)

 Notice that for some frames, such as frame 0, 1, or 23, three of the functions are called: for others, such as 7 and 8, four or more functions are called.
-The order of scenes and the use of backgrounds can be important.
+Also notice that the order of scenes and the use of backgrounds can be important.

 ## Easing functions